alchemydc/musemeter/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Figure out what the events api returns so that we can style the list with some detail about what type of event each event is (eg music, sports, etc.)

-# Active Context
+- Make the landing page return results for Boulder, CO by default, if no default location is stored in LocalStorage

 ## Recent Changes